 The majority of people possessing the CWS certification are RN-BSNs.
 Many PTs also choose to become CWS certified.
 Many of these professionals choose the CWS certification over the CWCN certification because the CWS certification is valid for ten years.
 The CWCN certification, on the other hand, is only valid for five years.
 Both certifications are nationally accredited, but only those with a Bachelor’s degree or higher are eligible to become CWS certified.
 The CWS and CWCN are the only two accredited certification options for BSNs, RN-BSNs, PTs, and NPs.
 We encourage you to make sure that your hard work pays off, no matter which certification you end up pursuing.
 We highly recommend choosing an accredited wound care certification.

 Becoming CWS Certified

 In order to become CWS certified, check off your three requirements – licensure, education, and experience.
 Once you have those three, you can register to take the CWS exam.
-To register for the exam, you must mail the following to the ABWM:
+To register for the exam, you must mail the following to the ABWM in one packet: